This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The Constitution Study Guide website is written for adult GED students in Illinois, who will be required to take a Constitution test in order to receive a GED certificate.
 The website presents information about the Declaration of Independence, the United States Constitution, the Illinois Constitution, and the U.S. flag.

-GED Testing at our ROE26 Business Office in Lewistown, IL, generally can be done every Tuesday, Wednesday, and Thursday.
+GED Testing at our ROE26 Business Office in Canton, IL, generally can be done every Tuesday, Wednesday, and Thursday.
+Our Canton address is 735 East Locust Street.